trOnk12/rijksmusem/documentation/README.md

 ## PreCache Sample

 This sample demonstrates a client-side insertion scenario with enqueue + precache enabled.
-It makes an _**AdswizzAdRequest**_, after that it starts downloading the ads,
-and when the download is complete it starts the playback.
-You can also choose to play before the download is complete and observe the fallback on enqueue.
+It makes an _**AdswizzAdRequest**_, after that it starts downloading the ads, and when the download is complete it starts the playback.
+Alternatively, you can also play the ads before the download is complete.
+In this second scenario please notice that the enqueue functionality is used instead.